Guppy16/pi-gamez/README.md

 - :heavy_minus_sign: Nintendo Wii Guitar Extensions
 - :heavy_minus_sign: Nintendo Wii Drums Extensions

 It is recommended that any development is not done using the Kernel driver, but rather in user space using APIs exposing the Kernel.
-There have been previous attempts (more in the xwiimote page), but the main methods found so far are as follows:
+A couple of libraries are documented on [Wiibrew](https://wiibrew.org/wiki/Wiimote/Library).
+The main methods I believe are:
 - [xwiimote](https://github.com/dvdhrm/xwiimote) package
   - The API is documented [here](http://dvdhrm.github.io/xwiimote/api/)
   - TODO: Note that a couple extra packages had to be installed before the xwiimote package was installed.
 These include: `libudev-dev`, `libtool`, `libncurses5-dev`, `libncursesw5-dev`